Hans Eichel: Career in local politics

+Minister-President of Hesse, 1991–1999

-From 1975 to 1991, Eichel served as mayor of Kassel, initially gaining the office at the age of only 33.
-From 1991 to 1999, he was the Minister-President of Hesse in a coalition with the Green Party.
+From 1991 to 1999, Eichel was the Minister-President of Hesse in a coalition government with the Green Party.
 The coalition won again four years later and was the first red-green coalition to serve two consecutive terms.
 Eichel also served as President of the Bundesrat from November 1998 to April 1999.
 However, he unexpectedly lost the 1999 state elections to Roland Koch's CDU and lost his office.

+Minister of Finance, 1999–2005

 In March 1999, Oskar Lafontaine resigned as Minister of Finance in the government of Chancellor Gerhard Schröder, and Eichel replaced him a month later.
 He served as a member of the Bundestag from 2002 to 2009.

 At the beginning of his term, Eichel tried to decrease the German federal deficit and wanted a balanced budget until 2006.
 Initially he was successful and earned the nickname Iron Hans or Iron Minister because of his ability to exercise strict budget discipline.
 The Economist magazine's description of him: